Crispy120286/mythic/content/Session Notes/Act 1. New Haven Arc/Session 1 - 2023-01-26 - Attack on New Haven.md

 **Day one**
 [[Victor Kasune]] with [[Cassius Morgan]]- His Mentor.
 He goes to his final stop. the Drowning Swan Inn.
 6 foot 6 Orc guard captain [[Zerg]].

 I'm waking up.
 My ankle is very swollen.
 My everything hurts.
 I see a dwarf.
 He's speaking in a language I don't know.
 The dwarf hands me a drink.
 I drink.
 Cool and refreshing.
-I'm lying on a pie of leather scraps in an entirely stone room.
+I'm lying on a pile of leather scraps in an entirely stone room.
 I speak to him in Old Dwarven.
 I ask him where I am.
 He says I talk like his grandpa.
 I'm in a place called the City of [[New Haven]], The shittiest place on the whole "island".
 He says water is luxury. what?

 [[Zerg]] comes crashing in with Victor.
 Puts him in an adjacent cell.